MicrosoftDocs/Advertising-docs/BingAds/scripts/concepts/ids.md

 [!INCLUDE[preview-note](../includes/preview-note.md)]

-IDs in Bing Ads Scripts are strings not integers.
+IDs in Bing Advertising Scripts are strings not integers.
 For example, when calling a selector's `withIds()` method, you pass an array of string IDs, not an array of integer IDs.
 Or, if you call an entity's `getId()` method, it returns the ID as a string, not an integer.

 ## Next steps